-11. Survey the boundary by walking it and recording what you see on a Feature Record Sheet that CBA EM will provide.
+- 12. Survey the boundary by walking it and recording what you see on a Feature Record Sheet that CBA EM will provide.
 Describe it as it is.
-Historical information indicative of change can be mentioned in the Historical notes section of the Feature Record Sheet.

-12. Each parish shares its boundary with the adjacent parishes, but the boundary will be surveyed from one side only.
-To accommodate this the feature (see below for a definition of a feature) being described will have a unique reference number that includes reference to both of the parishes.

-13. Long features such as a road or a hedge may be a boundary to several adjoining parishes.
-In this case the segment adjoining each of these parishes will have its own unique record and be regarded as a feature.

-14. Where there are two or more coincidental features marking a boundary, such as a ditch along a hedge along a road use a separate feature record sheet for each.

-15. Each feature will be surveyed only once.
+Additional historical information about the boundary, particularly where it is indicative of change, can be mentioned in the Historical notes section of the Feature Record Sheet. - 13.
+Each parish shares its boundary with the adjacent parishes, but the boundary will be surveyed from one side only.
+To accommodate this the feature (see below for a definition of a feature) being described will have a unique reference number that includes reference to both of the parishes. - 14.
+Long features such as a road or a hedge may be a boundary to several adjoining parishes.
+In this case the segment adjoining each of these parishes will have its own unique record and be regarded as a feature. - 15.
+Where there are two or more coincidental features marking a boundary, such as a ditch along a hedge along a road use a separate feature record sheet for each. - 16.
+Each feature will be surveyed only once.
 When one parish is completed the adjacent parish, when it begins its own survey, will not need to re-survey the boundaries in common with already completed surveys.